Year at Utah: 2nd

 The Kansas City, Mo., native earned a bachelor's degree in child and family development in 2011 and a master's in sports management and policy in 2012 from Georgia.

 She is married to Utah assistant coach Garrett Griffeth.
-They have a daughter, Rae.
+They have two daughters, Rae and Blakely.